 This cozy, welcoming neighborhood destination for craft food and drinks is housed in Rock Hill, SC, and serves up authentic Southern favorites with an elevated twist, including several vegan options.
 You can also order up a craft cocktail, glass of wine, or sip on one of the 16 regional beers on tap.

+Searching for new restaurants Charlotte NC?
+PARA has to be on that list!
 Established in January of 2022, PARA has emerged as a prime fine dining experience in South End.
 Since then, the restaurant has energized Charlotte’s food scene with its top tier ingredients and international inspiration.
 Offering a range of eclectic cocktails, PARA is the place to explore flavor and experience culinary artistry.

 Join Chef Robin at Ballantyne’s Prime Fish for fantastic sushi and sake pairings.
 Don’t know what you like?
 Allow yourself to partake in their current season of chef-selected Omakase offerings.